Cjunjie23/Assignments/README.md

 ![Image](https://github.com/user-attachments/assets/4fdbfe05-cecc-4924-bdd1-476a30144334)
 ### Reflection
-I'm happy to learn about how the structure inside the PC not only just reading but try to disassemble and reassemble it again with my friends.
+I'm happy to learn about the structure inside the PC, not just by reading but by actually trying to disassemble and reassemble it with my friends.

 ## Industry Talk 1
 This the poster about the Industry talk organise by PPG
 ### Poster
 ![Image](https://github.com/user-attachments/assets/b233304b-5fc6-47e3-aca0-e7c5184b06cd)
 ### Reflection
-The talk held by PPG open my mind about the IT jobs provide the more wide market for other industries and also the ICT act importants in those IT jobs.
+The talk held by PPG opened my mind about how IT jobs exist in many other industries and also about the importance of the ICT Act in those IT jobs.

 ## Industry Talk 2
 ### Academic Writing:[Industry.Talk2.Report.pdf](https://github.com/user-attachments/files/24633209/Industry.Talk2.Report.pdf)
 ### Reflection
-Mr. Abdul Alim who speech for this talk explain me about how important the System Development to his past projects experienced and his advices really beneficial for me to having a mindset about the procedure of an random development project.
+Mr. Abdul Alim, who spoke for this talk, explained to me how important System Development was in his past project experience.
+His advice was really beneficial for me in building a mindset about the procedure of a typical development project.

 ## Industry Visit 1
 ### Video